Red Crab Migration

 Christmas Island is world-famous for the annual Red Crab migration.
 Approximately 60 million red crabs leave their forest homes and migrate to the shoreline to mate and spawn.
 Most people experience epic animal migrations from a safe distance – Christmas Island’s red crabs allow you to immerse yourself in their monumental migration.

-The expected spawning dates for this year are:
+The expected spawning dates for 2023 are:

 There are a few different stages of the migration and it is important you understand them to know what to expect during your visit.

 At the onset of our wet season (can be early – mid November), the crabs are triggered to abandon their burrows on the top plateau and head down to the lower terraces for mating.
 Generally the males set off first, with the females following a few days or a week later.
 This part of the migration is very unpredictable and very dependent on the start and continuity of the seasonal rains.
 The migration may become sporadic or stop if the rain stops.
 If the conditions are right, the crabs can be viewed migrating in the mornings (before 10am) and in the later part of the afternoon (3.30pm onwards).
 There are a few key locations close to the township where the crabs move and we can advise you of these.
 We do recommend car hire as this allows you to continue to visit these locations at different times of the day and increase your chances of witnessing crabs on the move.
 There could be a window of 10-14 days of crabs on the move, again, dependent on the rains.
 If you plan to travel for this part of the migration, we recommend a minimum 7 day stay to increase your chances of a successful viewing.
 Crabs may be viewed on our normal suite of tours.